 These cables can guarantee maximum safety and durability, provided you choose the right type of cable.
 For high voltage applications, it would be best to go for an XLPE armored cable.
 It is also essential to remember that wires have varying current-carrying capacities depending on different factors including, their size, number of cores, and length.
 For example, a 6 mm 3 core armored cable with XLPE insulation can transmit up to 1000 volts.
 The same cannot be said about other variations of armor-glad electrical wires.

 4. How to cut Armored Cable?

 An armored-type cable has a callous exterior.
 This feature is highly beneficial, especially when dealing with harsh environments.
 Unfortunately, an armored cable’s toughness presents a considerable challenge if you attempt to cut it.
 In most instances, people cut an electrical wire when it turns out to be too long for its intended application.
-How exactly do you cut an armoured cable?
+How exactly do you cut armoured cables?